Why does liquidation happen?

 For example:

-How is initial margin calculated?
+How is the initial margin calculated?

 Initial Margin = Notional Value x Initial Margin%